-2. From the VoIP Peer types displayed, drag the VoIP Peer type you require, e.g., IP PBX or SIP Trunk (you can determine the type from the tooltip displayed when pointing your cursor over it), and then drop it in the Network Map.
+2. Drag the VoIP Peer type you require, e.g., IP PBX or SIP Trunk (you can determine the type from the tooltip displayed when pointing your cursor over it), and then drop it in the Network Map page; the 'Add VoIP Peer' screen opens.
 Use the preceding and following figure as references.